 Treatments

 Unlike traditional skin boosters, this next-generation treatment focuses on deep regeneration, repair, and long-term collagen stimulation.
-As skin bio-stimulators, Polynucleotides work at a cellular level to improve hydration, boost elasticity, and reduce inflammation – without adding volume.
+As a skin bio-stimulator, Polynucleotide treatments work at a cellular level to improve hydration, boost elasticity, and reduce inflammation – without adding volume.

-Polynucleotides are derived from purified DNA fragments of salmon that trigger the skin’s natural repair processes.
+Polynucleotides are derived from purified DNA fragments of salmon that are highly compatible with human tissue and support the skin’s natural repair processes.
 Over time, they strengthen the skin’s foundation, delivering firmer, healthier, and more youthful-looking skin with long-lasting benefits.

 Benefits

-Stimulates collagen and elastin for firmer, plumper skin
+Supports collagen and elastin production for firmer, plumper skin

 Face